CGRU/cgru/docs/installation/installation.rst

 If you want just to compile (not to develop) better to use tags.

+You can simple
+:ref:`Download <downloads-sources>`
-You can simple Download_ an archive with the latests release sources.
+an archive with the latests release sources.

 Needed libraries: